crhunt/rai_workspace/README.md

 # RAI Workspace

-This workspace is designed as a generic harnass for creating, populating, and querying RAI databases, using the RAI SDK.
+This workspace is designed as a generic app for creating, populating, and querying RAI databases, using the RAI SDK.

-The goal of this harnass is to test-out the RAI SDK and to facilitate testing Rel behavior.
+The goal of this app is to test-out the RAI SDK and to facilitate testing Rel behavior.
 It is currently implemented with the Julia SDK only.

 Current capabilities:
 - Start a local server, and create or access a local database